signalwerk/scssLib/README.md

 ### scssLib (apha!)
-This is a wild collection of scss snippeds it's not production ready yet.
+This is a wild collection of scss snippeds.
+It's not production ready yet.

 #### License
 MIT License – Stefan Huber